lbsocial/lbsocial/README.md

 ## About

-LBSocial was founded by **Dr. Xuebin Wei**, an Associate Professor in the School of Integrated Sciences at James Madison University.
-His work focuses on cloud computing, data science, GIS, social media analytics, and AI-supported education.
+LBSocial is an independent technology and education company focused on practical AI, cloud computing, data analytics, and automation.
+We create tools, tutorials, and open-source resources that help learners, educators, and professionals build real-world technical solutions.

 ## Connect